farscapian/clams-app-docker/README.md

 ### Public DNS (ENABLE_TLS=true)

 Configure an `A` record that points to the public IP address of your server.
-If self-hosting, set configure the the internal DNS server resolve to the internal IP address of the host.
+If self-hosting, set the internal DNS server resolve to the internal IP address of the host.

+### Firewall

+Your perimeter firewall should forward ports 80 and 443 to the host running dockerd.

 ### SSH